House of Tudor: Last hopes for a Tudor heir

 Despite the uncertainty of Elizabeth's – and therefore the Tudors' – hold on England, she never married.
 The closest she came to marriage was between 1579 and 1581, when she was courted by Francis, Duke of Anjou, the son of Henry II of France and Catherine de' Medici.
 Despite Elizabeth's government constantly begging her to marry in the early years of her reign, it was now persuading Elizabeth not to marry the French prince, for his mother, Catherine de' Medici, was suspected of ordering the St Bartholomew's Day massacre of tens of thousands of French Protestant Huguenots in 1572.
-Elizabeth bowed to public feeling against the marriage, learning from the mistake her sister, Mary I, made when she married Philip II of Spain, and sent the Duke of Anjou away.
-Elizabeth knew that the continuation of the Tudor line was now impossible; she was forty-eight in 1581, and too old to bear children.
+Elizabeth bowed to public feeling against the marriage, learning from the mistake her sister, Mary I, made when she married Philip II of Spain, and sent the Duke of Anjou away.Elizabeth knew that the continuation of the Tudor line was now impossible; she was forty-eight in 1581, and too old to bear children.

-By far the most dangerous threat to the Tudor line during Elizabeth's reign was the Spanish Armada of 1588, launched by Elizabeth's old suitor Philip II of Spain and commanded by Alonso de Guzmán El Bueno, the seventh Duke of Medina Sidonia.
+By far the most dangerous threat to the Tudor line during Elizabeth's reign was the Spanish Armada of 1588, launched by Elizabeth's old suitor Philip II of Spain and commanded by Alonso de Guzmán El Bueno, 7th Duke of Medina Sidonia.
 The Spanish invasion fleet outnumbered the English fleet's 22 galleons and 108 armed merchant ships.
-The Spanish lost, however, as a result of bad weather on the English Channel, poor planning and logistics, and the skills of Sir Francis Drake and Charles Howard, the second Baron Howard of Effingham (later first Earl of Nottingham).
+The Spanish lost, however, as a result of bad weather on the English Channel, poor planning and logistics, and the skills of Francis Drake and Charles Howard, 2nd Baron Howard of Effingham.

+Mary, Queen of Scots was executed in 1587 after being implicated in Catholic plots against Elizabeth, which removed a Catholic alternative to her rule.
+Her death helped push Philip II to launch the Spanish Armada, which in 1588 was defeated by England's smaller, faster ships, the use of fireships, and bad weather.
+That summer at Tilbury, Elizabeth delivered her famous address; declaring she had "the body of a weak and feeble woman" but "the heart and stomach of a king", to rally the trained bands and strengthen her image as Gloriana.